marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-connections-and-models.md

 }
 ```

-Alternatively, you can use the form “name=\<connection string name\>” for the string passed to the DbContext constructor.
+Alternatively, you can use the form ?name=\<connection string name\>? for the string passed to the DbContext constructor.
 For example:

 ```
 public class BloggingContext : DbContext